alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 An example Receiver resource is provided in the [Examples](../examples/).

-### RTP transport based on RFC 2250
+### RTP transport based on RFC 2250 and RFC 3551

-For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+For Nodes consuming H.222.0 using the RTP payload mapping defined by RFC 2250 adn RFC 3551, the Receiver resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

 ### Other transports